 5.3.2.5 JOSE Protected Forwarding Options

-The JOSE Protected Forwarding Options is used by the sending SEPP or IPX to discover the communication options supported by its next hop (IPX or SEPP) for N32-f message processing.
+The JOSE Protected Forwarding Options is used by the sending SEPP or RI to discover the communication options supported by its next hop (RI or SEPP) for N32-f message processing.

 Figure 5.3.2.5-1: Procedure for the discovery of communication options supported by the next hop

-1. The sending SEPP or IPX shall send an OPTIONS request to discover the communication options supported by its next hop (IPX or SEPP) for N32-f message processing.
+1. The sending SEPP or RI shall send an OPTIONS request to discover the communication options supported by its next hop (RI or SEPP) for N32-f message processing.

-2. If the request is accepted, the next hop (IPX or SEPP) shall respond with the status code 204 No Content and include an Accept-Encoding header (as described in IETF RFC 9110 [9]).
+2. If the request is accepted, the next hop (RI or SEPP) shall respond with the status code 204 No Content and include an Accept-Encoding header (as described in IETF RFC 9110 [9]).

 On failure, the next hop shall return one of the HTTP status code listed in Table 6.2.4.3.2.1-3.